Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 When Memoir Becomes a Weight

-Beware, thought.
+Beware, though.
 While memoir can illuminate, it can also overwhelm.
+That’s because the line between “personal” and “self-absorbed” is thin.

-The line between “personal” and “self-absorbed” is thin.
 The most common missteps include:

 Dilution: Personal anecdotes pile up, and the core lessons get buried.